Government of Brunei

 The Government of Brunei is the union government created by the constitution of Brunei where by the Sultan of Brunei is both head of state and head of government (Prime Minister of Brunei).
 Executive power is exercised by the government.
 Brunei has a legislative council with 36 appointed members, that only has consultative tasks.
-Under Brunei's 1959 constitution, His Majesty Hassanal Bolkiah, is the head of state with full executive authority, including emergency powers since 1962.
+Under Brunei's 1959 constitution, Hassanal Bolkiah is the head of state with full executive authority, including emergency powers since 1962.
 The Sultan's role is enshrined in the national philosophy known as "Melayu Islam Beraja" (MIB), or Malay Islamic Monarchy.
 The country has been under hypothetical martial law since a rebellion occurred in the early 1960s and was put down by British troops from Singapore.
 The Seat of the Government is located in Bandar Seri Begawan, Brunei.

-Executive branch

-The Sultan is the head of state and head of government in Brunei.
-He exercises absolute powers and full executive authority under the framework of the 1959 Constitution.
-The Sultan is advised by and presides over five councils, which he appoints.
-The five councils are the Privy Council, Council of Succession, Religious Council, Council of Ministers and the Legislative Council.

-Privy Council

-According to the Constitution, the Privy Council advises the Sultan in the matters concerning the exercise of authority of mercy and the amendment or revocation of provisions in the Constitution.
-The council also advises the Sultan on the conferring of Malay customary ranks, titles and honours.
-It also performs functions such as proclaiming a succession of regency.
-Members of the Privy Council include members of the royal family and senior government officials.

-Council of Succession

-The Council of Succession determines succession to the throne should that need arise.
-The order of succession is determined by the Constitution.

-Religious Council

-The Religious Council, known in full as the Brunei Islamic Religious Council (BIRC) advises the Sultan on all matters pertaining to Islam.
-The body in charge of Islamic administration policy.
-Policies determined by the council are executed by the Ministry of Religious Affairs.

-Members of the Religious Council include government ministers, a pengiran cheteria, pehin manteris, state mufti, the Attorney General, the Syarie Chief Justice and additional members appointed by the Sultan.

-Council of Ministers

-A Council of Ministers, or cabinet, which currently consists of nine members (including the Sultan himself as Prime Minister), perform the day-to-day administrative functions of government.